 Chin Chin, 49-50 Camden Lock, NW1 8AF and 54 Greek Street, W1D 3DS

-Kova Patisserie, various locations
+Kova Patisserie, locations across London

 Tracking down the best desserts in London is of course a feat of indulgence, but it's still possible to find dessert bars full of sweet treats that don't scream excess.
 Londonist writer Ruth Hargreaves recommends Kova, the Japanese patisserie where the cakes are feather light.
 Matcha features heavily, with the Mille Crepes a particular standout.
 Multiple layers of paper-thin crepe come sandwiched between delicate custard cream filling.
 So soft, so creamy and also available in chocolate, vanilla, earl grey and durian flavours if matcha isn't to your taste.
 Chiffon cakes, short cakes and cheese cakes also make an appearance — each as picture perfect as the last.

-Kova Patisserie, see website for locations
+Kova Patisserie, see website for locations.